 Traditional furnaces give off more heat than a heat pump so this means the heat pump can stay on longer, providing a softer heat that circulates better through the home.
 The good news is that heat pumps use the same type of thermostat as central forced air heating systems, so you can buy the thermostat of your choice, preferably a programmable thermostat.

-If a day is especially cold, the heat pump does not have a lot of warmth to draw from outdoors.
+If a day is especially cold, this type of HVAC System does not have a lot of warmth to draw from outdoors.
 Therefore, for these smaller, colder periods of time, a secondary heater kicks on to increase warmth.
 There are new storage thermal unit for heat pumps that have the ability to store heat and cold for when you need it during peak times.

 Installing a Heat Pump